vippsas/shopware-plugin/docs/configure.md

 ### Configuration of plugin

-Start by clicking the 3 dots and the click *Configure*.
+Start by clicking the 3 dots and then click *Configure*.

 ![Configure plugin](./images/installation/plugin_configure.png)